bhodrolok/dotfiles/README.md

 The tool that I use to manage my dotfiles is [chezmoi](https://github.com/twpayne/chezmoi).
 Slight overhead as this tool needs to be installed first for syncing the dotfiles but the pros definitely make up for it.

-Git is also needed btw

 ## Usage

 > [!NOTE]
->  Can also run this to both install chezmoi (using their official install script) and setup the repo: `sh -c "$(curl -fsLS https://get.chezmoi.io)" -- init --apply $GITHUB_USERNAME`
+>  Can also run this command on a terminal to both install chezmoi (using their official install script) and setup the repo at once: `sh -c "$(curl -fsLS https://get.chezmoi.io)" -- init --apply $GITHUB_USERNAME`

 1. Install [chezmoi](https://www.chezmoi.io/install/) for your distro/platform